kartikgothwal/websiteLearners--blogging-platform/README.md

     **DELETE /blog/deleteblog/:blogId**

-    - On the place of blogID type in the blog Id you want to delete
+    - On the place of blogId type the blog Id of the blog  you want to delete
     - In the postman type this raw data in the body with type JSON

 ## Blog Comments Endpoints